MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.Search.md

 ---

-# VisWebPageSettings.Search Property (Visio Save As Web)
+# VisWebPageSettings.Search property (Visio Save As Web)

 Determines whether the  **Search Pages** control for searching for shapes in a drawing is displayed in a webpage.
 Read/write.